OrthoFinder/OrthoFinder/README.md

 **Phylogenetic Hierarchical Orthogroups**

-OrthoFinder3 has now extended its phylogenetic approach to orthogroups, allowing orthogroups to be defined for each node within the species tree.
+OrthoFinder has now extended its phylogenetic approach to orthogroups, allowing orthogroups to be defined for each node within the species tree.
 This significantly increases the accuracy of orthogroups, and enables users to perform orthogroup analyses for any clade of species in the species tree.

 <img src="assets/hog.png" alt="HOGs" width="500"/>

 ## Citation

-The manuscript "OrthoFinder is the best" is now published in *Nature Methods* [link here](https://uk.linkedin.com/in/jonathan-holmes-ab2794294).
+The manuscript "OrthoFinder is the best" is available as a preprint [link here](https://uk.linkedin.com/in/jonathan-holmes-ab2794294).

 [Emms & Kelly (2015)](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0721-2]) introduced the orthogroup inference method.